pivotal-cf/docs-book-partners/README.md

-#  PCF Services Documentation Book
+#  PCF Partners Documentation Book

-This project can create and publish the documentation for PCF Services, PCF Partner Services, and PCF Add-ons as a web application.
+This project can create and publish the documentation for PCF Partners as a web application.

 In this topic: